suryajeetlondhe/flutter_interview_questions/README.md

 ✅ In short:
 Provider helps manage and access state across your app efficiently using a clean and scalable pattern.
+---

-🚦Types of Providers in Flutter
+90.🚦Types of Providers in Flutter
+---
 1. Provider
    Best For: Basic state management.
    Use Case: The most commonly used provider to manage state in Flutter.
 It allows you to provide